 For this service Mediavine earns 25% of your ad revenue.
 Though that may seem like a big chunk, in my experience, my 75% share of ad revenue is way more than my 100% ad revenue I was earning before with Adsense-only ads.

 From the chart above, it's pretty easy to see year over year, steady growth.
 Those peaks you see are December earnings that are paid out in March.
-I track my earnings by when they are paid out, not by when their are earned, because you just never know what's going to happen.
-It's not a number on a spreadsheet until it's money in the bank.
+December 2020 was a record year, hitting around $20,000 earned so it's going to blow everything out of the water when I update the chart in March 2021.
+(This chart is earnings by when they are paid out, not by when they are earned))

 2016 Display Ad Earnings